Spencer-Easton/Apps-Script-Drive-Service-Account-Library/README.md

      The function passed to init will be invoked by this library to
      get an Oauth2 Token.
 It is responsible for checking the freshness of the token as
      this library will not do so.
+You can use the checkToken() method to see if the
-See the example script for an example of
+     tokenService is generating valid tokens the library can use.
+See the example script for
-     a token service function
+     an example of a token service function.

 Init(function tokenService);